adrian-dybwad/DGTCentaurMods/README.md

 This project is presented to you in an beta state.
 This means that whilst the project works generally, you may come across some bugs.
 If you have problems, feel free to raise an issue or join us on discord https://discord.gg/zqgUGK2x49 .

-## Current features
+## Current Features

-eBoard Emulation - DGT Revelation II - Enables you to use the DGT Centaur as if it was a bluetooth DGT eboard with apps, rabbit plugin, Livechess, etc. Millennium (Bluetooth Classic) - Works with Chess for Android, Chess.com app on android (experimental)
+### Standalone Play

-DGT Pegasus - Emulate a DGT Pegasus.
-Works with the DGT Chess app
+- **Play Engines** - Play against CT800, Zahak, RodentIV, Maia, or Stockfish directly from the board.
+Supports takebacks, move overrides, and configurable ELO levels.
+The engine shows its move via LEDs and you execute it on the board.

-Online Gameplay - Lichess (set Lichess API token from the web interface) then play from the board.
+- **Game Resume** - If the board is shut down mid-game, it automatically resumes where you left off on next startup.

-Web Interface - on http://IP_ADDRESS or the hostname of you board.
-Shows live view of chessboard, settings, and the other features below
+- **Predefined Positions** - Load test positions (en passant, castling, promotion) or puzzles/endgames from the Settings menu.
+Physical board correction mode guides you to set up the position correctly.

-PGN Download - For all played games from web interface
+### Board Emulation (Universal)

-Game Analysis - Simple playback/analysis of played games from web interface. (supports takebacks)
+The board simultaneously advertises as multiple e-board types and auto-detects which protocol an app uses - this is why it's called UNIVERSAL:

-Streaming Video - On the web interface /video provides a live mjpeg stream (for example for live streaming in OBS)
+- **DGT Revelation II / Millennium** - Use the Centaur as a Bluetooth DGT e-board with apps, Rabbit plugin, Livechess, etc. Works with Chess for Android and Chess.com app (experimental).

-Chromecast - Stream live board view to Chromecast
+- **DGT Pegasus** - Emulate a DGT Pegasus.
+Works with the DGT Chess app.

-Wifi - Capability to join wifi from the board (WPS/WPA2)
+- **Chessnut** - Emulate a Chessnut board for compatible apps.

-Play Engines - Stockfish (without centaur adaptive mode), ct800, zahak, rodentIV, maia .
-Upload your own engines from the web interface. (supports takebacks, overriding computer moves)
+### Online Play

-Network Drive - using webdav it is possible to connect a drive letter or use explorer to access files on your Centaur.
-The last 100 PGNs are accessible as files in here.
-Run customer scripts and DGT Centaur Mods installations
+- **Lichess** - Set your Lichess API token from the web interface, then play online games directly from the board.

-General Settings - Connect Wifi, Pair bluetooth, sound, lichess api token
+### Web Interface

-## Roadmap
+- **Live Board View** - See the current board position at http://IP_ADDRESS or your board's hostname.

-Currently we are working on...
+- **PGN Download** - Download all played games as PGN files.
-1. Squashing bugs
+- **Game Analysis** - Playback and analyze played games with takeback support.
-2. Emulating more BLE boards (currently Pegasus is done)
+- **Video Streaming** - Live MJPEG stream at /video for OBS or other streaming setups.
-3. Improving Gamemanager features (gamemanager is the central system that handles chess games)
+- **Engine Upload** - Upload your own UCI engines via the web interface.

-4. Code tidyup
+### Connectivity
-5. Instructions
+- **WiFi** - Join WiFi networks from the board (WPS/WPA2).
-6. Improving screen performance (and support if we get our hands on a v1 board!)
+- **Bluetooth** - Pair with apps via BLE or Bluetooth Classic.
-7. Abstracting the board controller interface specifics
+- **Chromecast** - Stream live board view to Chromecast.
-8. Web interface
+- **Network Drive** - Access files via authenticated WebDAV.
+The last 100 PGNs are accessible as files.

-9. Documentation/the wiki
+### Settings
-10. Other stuff :)
+- WiFi configuration, Bluetooth pairing, sound control, Lichess API token, engine selection, and predefined position loading.

 ## Install procedure
 See the install procedure in the release info page.